grahampugh/erase-install/README.md

 * Parameter 4: `--erase`
 * Parameter 5: `--build=18A389`

+## Using the `erase-install.sh` script to cache the installer for use with the `install-macos.sh` script

 If you want to pre-cache the installer in `/Applications` for use by another policy, make a policy named `Download macOS Installer` and set parameters as follows:

 * Parameter 4: `--move`
 * Parameter 5: `--overwrite`

+If you want to upgrade to macOS 10.14 while 10.13 installers are still available in the catalog, add this additional flag:

+* Parameter 6: `--version=10.14`

+Once the installer is in place in `/Applications` folder, you can use the `install-macOS.sh` script included here in a different policy to perform an in-place upgrade, without erasing the system.